afonso-sousa/sasar/README.md

 their order in the output text and **insertion** to in-fill the missing tokens in the output not present in the input.

-## Setup environment

-### Download pseudo-semantic graphs
-We use the pseudo-semantic graphs from https://github.com/afonso-sousa/sem_para_gen.git.
-Get the folder /pseudo_semantic_graph into the project's root folder.

 ## Usage Instructions

 Running an experiment with SASAR consists of the following steps: